Concrete Batch Plants & Equipment

-Residential and road projects may become more volatile as residential construction slows: Concrete has a wide variety of commercial applications including roads, parking lots, parking garages, sidewalks, and building construction.
-A significant portion of project funding comes from the federal government.
-At the end of 2015, President Obama signed the Fixing America’s Surface Transportation (FAST) Act, a five-year, $305 billion highway law demonstrating a longer term investment in infrastructure.
-The legislation provided state and local governments more confidence to plan major projects.
+Residential permits down, highway and street construction spending up: Concrete has a wide variety of commercial applications including roads, parking lots, parking garages, sidewalks, and building construction.
+A significant portion of construction funding comes from the federal government.
+At the end of 2015, President Barack Obama signed the Fixing America’s Surface Transportation (FAST) Act, a five-year, $305 billion highway-improvement law demonstrating a longer-term investment in infrastructure.
+The legislation provided state and local governments with more confidence to plan major projects.
 Prior to its passage, Congress had not passed more than a two-year transportation funding bill since 2005.
 Despite negative growth in the first two months of 2018, highway and street construction spending has trended up since March 2018.
 For the rolling 12 months ended June 2019, total highway and street construction spending was up over $100 million, or 9.3 percent, over last year.
-To the extent that this trend continues, the industry should benefit; however, infrastructure investment is expected to be positive on an annual basis, projecting out for the next five years, the likelihood of a slowdown in residential construction spending will create more volatility in the industry’s performance on a quarterly basis.
+To the extent that this trend continues, the industry should benefit; however, infrastructure investment is expected to grow at an uneven pace due to questions over additional federal infrastructure spending bills and hurdles at the local level.

 Portable Batch Plants Most Marketable: Batch plants combine various ingredients to form concrete.
 Dry plants measure, mix, and load dry ingredients such as sand, crushed rocks, fly ash, and cement onto mixer trucks where water is added and concrete is made en route to a job site.
 This approach is common when smaller quantities are needed or job sites are further away.
 Wet plants have a central mixer where wet and dry ingredients are combined on site, creating a more consistent texture.
 These plants are preferred for larger projects within close proximity.